hugomg/lullaby/README.md

 luarocks make --local
 ```

+If Lua still can find Lullaby when you attempt to require it, then you might need to configure your LUA_PATH environment variable.

+Installation via Luarocks rock will be available as soon as I manage to get it to work.

 ##Quick Start

-Here is how we can create a small HTML document using Lullaby:
+Here is a short we can use Lullaby to create a small HTML document and print it to standard output:

 ```lua
 local H = require 'lullaby'